Brits arrested in record Australia drug bust

 SYDNEY: Four British men were arrested in Australia and New Zealand in an international drugs sting that netted a record haul of potent MDMA, Australian police said Wednesday (Aug 14).

-Authorities seized 766 kilograms (1,670 pounds) of the "highest purity" MDMA recorded in Queensland state, with a conservative street value of A$90 million (US$US61 million).
+Authorities seized 766kg of the "highest purity" MDMA recorded in Queensland state, with a conservative street value of A$90 million (US$61 million).

 The bust involved coordination between Australian, New Zealand and British authorities.